 Welcome to Leeds Writers and Poets

-Leeds Writers and Poets was founded in May 2012 to provide a forum for aspiring writers and poets to gain quality feedback from other people with similar interests.
+Leeds Writers and Poets provides a forum for aspiring writers and poets to gain quality feedback from other people with similar interests.

-We are a small group of writers and poets who get together a couple of times a month to give feedback on each other's writing, take part in workshops and generally share the experience of writing.
+We get together twice a month, usually to give feedback on each other's writing, but also to take part in workshops and generally share the experience of writing.

-We have members of all levels, from those who are just starting out to people with several novels under their belt.
+We have members of all levels of experience, from those who are just starting out to people with several novels under their belt.

 We have an ethos of inclusion and support, and welcome writers and poets of all levels of ability – the only pre-requisite is a positive attitude and willingness to give as well as take.